sasubruns/bachai/README.md

 An audio example is included in the project.
 It should be noted that the program does not output audio, but MIDI.

 How to use:
-- change the source fodler for the midi files inside open_midi.py, on line 64.
+- change the source folder for the midi files inside open_midi.py, on line 64.
 - run open_midi.py
 - run train.py
 - run execute.py